StealthLgn/ClassC-language/README.md

     if ( aa < 10 ) { //OK, normal if
         //some stuff...
     }
+    else
+    {
+        //some non-literal stuff too...
+    }

     literal if( func() == 0 ) { //OK, another if; no mixing
         //some stuff...
+    }
+    else
+    {
+        //some literal stuff too...
     }
 }
 ```